argonne-lcf/user-guides/docs/running-jobs/job-and-queue-scheduling.md

 # Controlling task execution on your allocated resources

+## <a name="Controlling-Where-Your-Job-Runs"></a>Controlling Where Your Jobs Runs
+If you wish to have your job run on specific nodes form your select like this: `-l select=1:vnode=<node name1>+1:vnode=<node name2>...` .
+Obviously, that gets tedious for large jobs.

+If you want to control the location of a few nodes, for example 2 out of 64, but the rest don't matter, you can do something like this: `-l select=1:vnode=<node name1>+1:vnode=<node name2>+62:system=foo`

+Every node has a PBS resource called `tier0` with a rack identifier and `tier1` with a dragonfly group identifieer.
+If you want all your nodes grouped in a rack, you can add the group specifier `-l select=8:system=foo,place=scatter:group=tier0`.
+If you wanted everything in the same dragonfly group, replace `tier0` with `tier1`.
+Note that you have to also explicitly specify the place when you use group.
+If you wanted a specific rack or dragonfly group instead of any of them, you are back to the select: `-l select 10:tier0=x3001-g0`.
 ## <a name="Running-MPI+OpenMP-Applications"></a>Running MPI+OpenMP Applications
 Once a submitted job is running calculations can be launched on the compute nodes using `mpiexec` to start an MPI application.
 Documentation is accessible via `man mpiexec` and some helpful options follow.